-The system checks the airbag's electrical system for possible malfunctions.
-If the light stays on, it indicates there is an electrical problem.
+This light shows if there is an electrical problem with the airbag system.
 The system check includes the airbag sensor(s), passenger sensing system, the pretensioners, the airbag modules, the wiring, and the crash sensing and diagnostic module.
-For more information on the airbag system, see Airbag System on page 3-15.
+For more information on the airbag system, see Airbag System on page 3-14.

-The airbag readiness light flashes for a few seconds when the engine is started.
+The airbag readiness light comes on for several seconds when the vehicle is started.
 If the light does not come on then, have it fixed immediately.